92haroonkhalid/placement-predictor/README.md

 The application also includes a secure authentication system with hashed passwords and user session management.

 # 🚀 Live Demo
+use these login credentials
+- email: 123@gmail.com
+- pass: 12345678
 https://placement-predictor-app.streamlit.app

 # 🧠 Features